Ghosts (Siobhán Donaghy album): Composition and style

-"My vision was always to make a record that was catchy and not too hard for people to get into.
-But on a personal level, I also wanted to make it interesting and challenging for myself as an artist.
-Accomplishing both goals turned out to be quite challenging when you make a pop record.
-It is okay to challenge people a little bit, I think, besides having some fun melodies.
-In order for the record to be timeless, you need have a few slowburners."

-— —Donaghy discussing the difficulties in making a commercial yet challenging pop album.

-Musically, Ghosts has been described by authors and journalists as an alternative pop, and pop album, with elements of dance, and trip hop.
+Musically, Ghosts was described by authors and journalists as an alternative pop, and pop album, with elements of dance, trip hop, and blues.
 Donaghy described it as "essentially a pop record, but a challenging one."
-She said the album is "quite ethereal, very much looking back to old sixties records and there's some harpsichord on the record too.
+She elaborated that Ghosts is "quite ethereal, very much looking back to old sixties records and there's some harpsichord on the record too.
 There's also a medieval side, and nods to stuff like Brian Eno and early Annie Lennox."
-Other influences included Kate Bush and Elizabeth Fraser of Cocteau Twins.
-She described the latter as "one of my favorite singers.
-Her voice was one of the biggest inspirations for this record.
-It is instantly emotive and she picks such unusual melodies."
+Other influences include Kate Bush and Elizabeth Fraser of Cocteau Twins.
+She described Fraser as one of her favourite vocalists, and one of her biggest inspirations when recording vocals for the album.

-Donaghy said she wanted Ghosts to be an emotive album, and that she wanted to "go a bit further left-field and chose things that were a bit more abstract."
-She sought to balance the commercial interests of Parlophone and her own artistic expression by balancing songs that could be potential radio-friendly singles with others that could never be singles.
-She described the latter as the "actual essence" of the album, describing the title track as one that would never be played on radio.
+Donaghy wanted Ghosts to be an emotive record.
+She sought to create an album that was "catchy and not too hard for people to get into", but also "interesting and challenging for myself as an artist."
+She desired to go further left-field and use instrumentation that was more abstract than her contemporaries.
+She wanted to balance the commercial interests of Parlophone and her own artistic expression by creating radio-friendly singles as well as songs that could never be singles.
+She described the latter as the "actual essence" of the album, saying the title track would never be played on radio.
 She derided people in the music industry who claim "you can't make left-field pop music and be commercial", describing that attitude as "bullshit.
 They always say that when there's nothing else out there like it.
 I remember what was on the radio when my career began and God, it's so diverse now in comparison.
 And it feels good to be a part of it."

-In terms of production, Donaghy said the first half of the album has a "lighter feel", and said the album becomes more intense as it progresses.
-Digital Spy said Ghosts was imbued with the tension Donaghy and Sanger had when they were recording, saying that as it progresses, "Sanger's soundscapes become ever more layered and portentous, while Donaghy's vocals become bigger, bolder and more audacious.
+The first half of the album is lighter than the second half, with Donaghy saying the record becomes more intense as it progresses.
+Digital Spy said Ghosts was imbued with the tension Donaghy and Sanger had when they were recording; that as the album progresses, Sanger's production becomes "ever more layered and portentous, while Donaghy's vocals become bigger, bolder and more audacious.
 The results are frequently inspired."
-Lyrically, the album contains themes of lost love, independence and survival.
-Stylus Magazine said much of the album's lyrical content could "easily be interpreted as dealing with a serious and possibly long-term depression", specifically in the songs "Make It Right" and "Coming Up for Air".
+Lyrically, Ghosts contains themes of lost love, independence and survival.
+Stylus Magazine said some of the lyrical content could be interpreted as coping with depression, specifically in the songs "Make It Right" and "Coming Up for Air".